-Students can check for daily class cancellations through accessBCC.
-Use the "Class Cancellations" link under "College Resources".
+Students can check for daily class cancellations through myBristol on the HOME tab.
 Class cancellation information is posted upon receipt but depends on individual faculty members notifying the college of a cancelled class.

 Class cancellations are also provided by the switchboard, the video monitors in each building on all campuses, and may be posted on the door of the classroom.